 Massage is the process of manipulating and stroking muscles and skin, releasing tension throughout the body.
 Deep tissue massage manipulates muscles and tendons deep below the surface of the skin.
 Light touch massage involves gently stroking the surface of the skin and often induces feelings of relaxation.
 Other massage techniques include Swedish massage, trigger point therapy, and neuromuscular therapy.

-Art therapy is provided by therapists with specialized training in this modality of complimentary medicine.
+Art therapy is provided by therapists with specialized training in this modality of complementary medicine.
 Through the use of many different types of medium, patients are encouraged to explore and express the feelings and emotions that they are experiencing.
 For many cancer patients, art therapy is an effective method to address feelings of anxiety and depression.

 Art therapy is also an excellent way to document your journey and progress through cancer.
 It is not necessary to be an exceptional artist.
 For some patients, this is a more accessible approach to exploring the source of depression and anxiety than words.
 By looking back over their art, they may gain insight into their own emotional process throughout the course of their illness.